-The main way in which buyers become familiar with enterprise software applications in detail is through software demonstrations.
+The primary way in which buyers become familiar with enterprise software applications in detail is through software demonstrations.
 Most demonstrations or demos are performed either through site visits or increasingly through screen sharing web conference sessions.
 Some software vendors provide online access to demonstration systems for potential customers, but most software vendors do not offer this option.
-Many software vendors make the argument that their applications are too complex to simply provide an online demonstration system to prospects, and there is some merit to this argument.
+Many software vendors make the argument that their applications are too complex to provide an online demonstration system to prospects, and there is some merit to this argument.
 However, a few hours spent with a person who is expert in an application is nowhere near enough time to understand an enterprise software application.

 The Santa Clause Syndrome

-Unlike the consumer software market, the executives who make the purchasing decisions are never the same as those people who actually use the software.
-At Brightwork Research & Analysis we refer to this as the Santa Clause Syndrome, and just as with Christmas, when the buyer is buying for someone else, the purchasing decision tends to not be as good.
+Unlike the consumer software market, the executives who make the purchasing decisions are never the same as those people who use the software.
+At Brightwork Research & Analysis we refer to this as the Santa Clause Syndrome, and just as with Christmas, when the buyer is buying for someone else, the purchasing decision tends not to be as good.